Updated April 2026

 What happens if my holiday home is unoccupied for more than 60 days?

-Most NZ house insurance policies contain an unoccupancy clause that limits or excludes certain cover after 60 consecutive days without occupation.
+Most Australian home insurance policies contain an unoccupancy clause that limits or excludes certain cover after 60 consecutive days without occupation.
 This commonly affects cover for burst pipes, water damage, theft and vandalism.
 Some insurers allow you to extend the unoccupancy period by arrangement, while others may require regular property inspections.
 Always check your policy wording and notify your insurer if the property will be vacant for extended periods.

 Can I rent out my holiday home and still be covered?